tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

 A fail condition may arise either from the taxon terms being internally inconsistent (not all of the information can be true at the same time), or from the vocabulary being incapable of resolving the combination of classification values.
-Additional tests could be devised against a taxonomic authority to report the distinct failure conditions.
-This test specifically does not consider the content of dwc:higherClassification.
+Additional Tests could be devised against a taxonomic authority to report the distinct failure conditions.
+This Test specifically does not consider the content of dwc:higherClassification.

 [🠱](#indexes-to-the-tests)
 ********************